Michael P. Connors Sells 50,000 Shares of Information Services Group, Inc. (NASDAQ:III) Stock

-Information Services Group, Inc. (NASDAQ:III – Get Rating) CEO Michael P. Connors sold 50,000 shares of the business’s stock in a transaction on Thursday, June 22nd.
-The shares were sold at an average price of $5.48, for a total transaction of $274,000.00.
-Following the sale, the chief executive officer now directly owns 5,747,242 shares of the company’s stock, valued at $31,494,886.16.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Information Services Group, Inc. (NASDAQ:III – Free Report) CEO Michael P. Connors sold 50,000 shares of Information Services Group stock in a transaction that occurred on Monday, June 26th.
+The stock was sold at an average price of $5.22, for a total value of $261,000.00.
+Following the sale, the chief executive officer now directly owns 5,697,242 shares in the company, valued at approximately $29,739,603.24.
+The sale was disclosed in a document filed with the SEC, which is available at this link.

 Information Services Group Price Performance

-Information Services Group (NASDAQ:III – Get Rating) last released its quarterly earnings data on Monday, May 8th.
-The business services provider reported $0.09 EPS for the quarter, topping the consensus estimate of $0.08 by $0.01.
+Information Services Group (NASDAQ:III – Free Report) last issued its quarterly earnings data on Monday, May 8th.
+The business services provider reported $0.09 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.08 by $0.01.
 Information Services Group had a return on equity of 21.09% and a net margin of 6.26%.
-The business had revenue of $78.49 million for the quarter, compared to analyst estimates of $73.88 million.
-On average, sell-side analysts forecast that Information Services Group, Inc. will post 0.4 EPS for the current year.
+The firm had revenue of $78.49 million during the quarter, compared to the consensus estimate of $73.88 million.
+On average, analysts expect that Information Services Group, Inc. will post 0.4 earnings per share for the current fiscal year.

 Information Services Group Increases Dividend

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Copeland Capital Management LLC raised its stake in Information Services Group by 65.3% in the 4th quarter.
-Copeland Capital Management LLC now owns 7,391 shares of the business services provider’s stock valued at $34,000 after purchasing an additional 2,921 shares during the last quarter.
-Gladius Capital Management LP acquired a new stake in shares of Information Services Group in the 4th quarter worth $37,000.
-Mackenzie Financial Corp acquired a new stake in shares of Information Services Group during the 4th quarter worth about $47,000.
-BNP Paribas Arbitrage SA increased its position in shares of Information Services Group by 108,571.4% during the 2nd quarter.
-BNP Paribas Arbitrage SA now owns 7,607 shares of the business services provider’s stock worth $51,000 after purchasing an additional 7,600 shares during the last quarter.
-Finally, Federated Hermes Inc. increased its position in shares of Information Services Group by 2,322.8% during the 3rd quarter.
-Federated Hermes Inc. now owns 11,605 shares of the business services provider’s stock worth $55,000 after purchasing an additional 11,126 shares during the last quarter.
-Hedge funds and other institutional investors own 73.04% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the business.
+Copeland Capital Management LLC raised its position in shares of Information Services Group by 65.3% during the fourth quarter.
+Copeland Capital Management LLC now owns 7,391 shares of the business services provider’s stock worth $34,000 after acquiring an additional 2,921 shares during the last quarter.
+BNP Paribas Arbitrage SA raised its position in shares of Information Services Group by 108,571.4% during the second quarter.
+BNP Paribas Arbitrage SA now owns 7,607 shares of the business services provider’s stock worth $51,000 after acquiring an additional 7,600 shares during the last quarter.
+Gladius Capital Management LP bought a new stake in shares of Information Services Group during the fourth quarter worth $37,000.
+Mackenzie Financial Corp bought a new stake in shares of Information Services Group during the fourth quarter worth $47,000.
+Finally, Royal Bank of Canada raised its position in shares of Information Services Group by 74.6% during the first quarter.
+Royal Bank of Canada now owns 10,697 shares of the business services provider’s stock worth $73,000 after acquiring an additional 4,570 shares during the last quarter.
+Institutional investors own 73.04% of the company’s stock.

 - Five stocks we like better than Information Services Group